Program requirements for the Global Talent Stream

 New employers

 Employers who haven’t employed a TFW in the past 6 years prior to submitting a LMIA application will be subject to a review.
-The employer must demonstrate that they made reasonable efforts to provide a workplace that is free of abuse and that they weren’t an affiliate of an employer who is ineligible for the TFWP or in default of any amount payable in respect of an administrative monetary penalty.
+The employer must demonstrate that they made reasonable efforts to provide a workplace that’s free of abuse and that they weren’t an affiliate of an employer who is ineligible for the TFWP or in default of any amount payable in respect of an administrative monetary penalty.

-A workplace that is free of abuse includes
+A workplace that’s free of abuse includes

 1. proactive efforts made to prevent workplace abuse